 Get onto CalRecycle’s contractor list by submitting an email to FireDebrisContracts@calrecycle.ca.gov that includes your:

 To avoid confusion, please submit your information only once.
 You will be directly notified by email of any solicitations.

 CalRecycle is often tasked with overseeing and managing contractors and consultants to conduct debris removal operations on private properties at no out-of-pocket cost to property owners; however, where applicable, insurance proceeds specifically dedicated for debris removal shall be remitted to offset costs.
 Homeowners who choose to participate in the debris removal phase of the cleanup program are required to return signed Right of Entry forms to their local governments.

-Beginning in summer of 2018, California experienced a series of fast-moving wildfires that claimed lives and caused significant damage to communities throughout California.
+In 2018, California experienced a series of fast-moving wildfires that claimed lives and caused significant damage to communities throughout California.

 Wildfire Cleanup Process and Order of Operations

 The state-managed debris removal program has two phases: removal of household hazardous waste and removal of other fire-related debris.